Try these snowman crafts and games for winter language-building.

 3. We used our school die-cut machine to cut out circles for the eyes and mouth, plus shapes for hat decorations.

 4. Grab some glue and let the children create!

-You can target the language targets above.
-In addition talk this craft lends itself to talking about:
+You can easily target all the language targets above.
+In addition, this craft lends itself to talking about: